Friday, May 31, 2024

 Almost at the summit

 The register, placed in 1960, still looked good as new.
 Inside, I found three booklets, one of which had entries going back to 1980.
 The most recent summit was from 10 days prior, on the 19th.
 Most of the entries were from Sierra Club members.
 The views from the summit were interesting to say the least.
 I could see Thorn Point, Reyes Peak, San Rafael Peak and most of the Sespe River to the west, along with the entire Topa Topa Ridge, Hines Peak, Bear Heaven, Santa Paula Peak, Dough Flat, Sulphur Peak, Whiteacre Peak, and the area surrounding Agua Blanca creek.
 To the South and east were views of Angeles National forest and "The Valley", and to the North I could make out the snow capped peaks of the Sierra Nevada.
-I've never stood on a summit this far East in the Los Padres, so it was neat to see the forest from this different perspective.
+I've never stood on a summit this high and East in the Los Padres, so it was neat to see the forest from this different perspective.
 My only complaint was the bugs.
 It was bug city up there.
 As soon as I stopped they swarmed around my face.
 Gnats, flies, biting flies, ladybugs, and a whole myriad of flying creatures zoomed by, smacking on the lenses of my sunglasses, trying to get to my eyes, crawling in my ears.
 I ignored them the best I could, spending almost 50 minutes on the summit eating lunch and admiring the views.

 View Southeast